Analytic nuclear gradients including oriented external electric fields in a molecule-fixed frame: Introduction

 Alternatively, an MF can be constructed from specific atoms or bonds, which provides a so-called local reference frame (LRF).
 For example, in order to study the vibrational Stark effect spectroscopy of anisonitrile, one coordinate axis may be chosen along the cyanide (CN) bond, while a second axis is defined perpendicular to the benzene plane.
 The simplest setting of an LRF is from two non-parallel bonds: the $\mathbf a$ axis is projected along one bond, the $\mathbf b$ axis is aligned with the normal of the plane formed by the two bonds, and the $\mathbf c$ axis is conventionally defined by the cross product of the first two axes.
 The LRF is advantageous when a specific bond or functional group is of interest.
 Compared to the PAF, the LRF provides direct chemical interpretability and is therefore particularly useful for studying reaction dynamics and intermolecular interactions.
+Furthermore, scanning tunneling microscope (STM) experiments and field-effect transistors (FET) can be modeled by using terminal atoms and a third reference atom in the LRF \cite{yangUtilizationElectricFields2025}.
 However, as implied by its name, the LRF lacks a global molecular perspective and is thus primarily suitable for the analysis of local properties.
 Other LRFs, e.g. defined by bond-angle bisector planes, ring planes, and other local geometric features are also possible.

 By vertically stacking the three orthonormal axes of the MF, we obtain a unitary matrix $\mathbf U$ to transform an electric field vector between the MF and the LF, e.g.,

 In the MF, once a reference vector $\mathbf p$ is chosen by a convention, the electric field vector can be determined by a rotation $\mathbf R$ of $\mathbf p$ as follows